perliedman/geojson2obj/README.md

 * `featureBase`: function `f(feature)` that returns the height of a feature's base; by default, a function that always returns 0.
-* `featureHeight`: function `f(feature)` that returns the height of a feature; by default, a function that always returns 10.
+* `featureHeight`: function `f(feature)` that returns the height of a feature; by default, a function that returns 10 for polygons and 0.3 for linestrings.
+* `lineWidth`: for line geometries, returns the width of the generated geometry; defaults to 2.
 * `featureName`: a function `f(feature)` that returns the OBJ group name used for a feature; by default a function that numbers the features